-Adam and Eve – Husband and Wife
+Adam and Eve – Married in Eden

 The Bible states that Adam and Eve were married in the garden of Eden.
 However, there is no reference to the wedding ceremony.
 The book of Genesis refers to Eve as Adam’s wife: “And they were both naked, the man and his wife, and were not ashamed” (Genesis 2:25).